daveredfern/daveredfern/content/roadmap.md

 ### 2020-06-24

 - **Removed all the custom JavaScript** that I was using on the website.
 Previously, I was using it instead of some Jekyll plugins.
 Shifting the cost to my build process over the users experience is an obvious quick win.

+### 2020-06-23

+- **Improved anchor links for heading.** On desktop they now sit on the left hand side of the page inline with the elements that under hang (bullets, quotes, etc).

 ### 2020-06-22